 We serve as the investment adviser for Artisan Funds, a family of mutual funds registered with the SEC under the Investment Company Act of 1940, and investment manager of Artisan Global Funds, a family of Ireland-based UCITS funds.
 Artisan Funds and Artisan Global Funds are corporate entities the business and affairs of which are managed by their respective boards of directors.
 The shareholders of the funds retain voting rights, including the right to elect and reelect members of their respective boards of directors.
 Each series of Artisan Funds is a VOE and is separately evaluated for consolidation under the VOE model.
-The shareholders of Artisan Global Funds is evaluated for consolidation under the VIE model.
-Artisan Private Funds are also evaluated for consolidation under the VIE model because third-party equity holders of the funds lack the ability to remove Artisan as the general partner, or otherwise divest Artisan of its control of the funds.
+The shareholders of Artisan Global Funds lack simple majority liquidation rights, and as a result, Artisan Global Funds is evaluated for consolidation under the VIE model.
+Artisan Private Funds are also evaluated for consolidation under the VIE model because third-party equity holders of the funds lack the ability to remove Artisan as the general partner, or otherwise divest Artisan of its control of the funds